jeffrey1183/side-project-music-room-data/git/html-css-lecture-1-cs50s-web-programming-with-python-and-javascript.md

 ![](/assets/git_3.png)

 #Git Reset
-在 28:03 的地方
+28:03

+Use `git log` to see the git hash, you just need a part of commit hash, is usually sufficient to be able to identify it.

+`git reset --hard 3ba710f26d1`

+And the repository won't affect by your reset unless you git push.

 #git commit -am
 看來是等同於 git add 加上 git commit -m [參考資料](https://gogojimmy.net/2012/02/29/git-scenario/) 29:40

-Where the a stands for add to both files to the staging area and commit them all together in one command.
+Before the git commit, you have to git add a file to the staging area and telling it these are files that I want to track.

+#git reflog
+Git tracks of all the different snapshots,the `git relog` command is just the log of different references.

-到 29:58
+到 32:22

 #Error Statements